mbiundo23/EECS-447-Group-project/EECS 447 - Project Part 3.md

     - The month when the magazine issue was published (1-12).
   - Page Count `SMALLINT UNSIGNED`
     - The total number of pages in the magazine.
-  - Available Quantity `TINYINT UNSIGNED`
-    - The number of copies of the magazine currently available for borrowing.
-  - Total Quantity `TINYINT UNSIGNED`
+  - Genre `VARCHAR(255)`
-    - The total number of copies of the magazine in the library.
+    - The genre of the digital disk, with a limit of 255 characters.

 - ****Digital Disk****

+  * ResourceID `INT` `Primary Key`

+    - An item's primary resource ID, unique for the library's inventory.
   - ISSN `CHAR(13)` `Primary Key`
     - An identifier with exactly 13 characters used to uniquely identify a digital disk.
   - Title `VARCHAR(255)`
     - A title with a limit of 255 characters representing the digital disk's name.
-  - Creator `VARCHAR(255)`
-    - A creator's name with a limit of 255 characters, indicating who produced or developed the digital disk content.
   - Release Year `YEAR`
     - The year the digital disk was released.
   - Distributor `VARCHAR(255)`